danielpr137/ShortestPath/README.md

 #Shortest Path

-#About The Project.....: This project implement BFS algorithm, Graph Transpose and Queue data stacture to find the shortest path in an input graph
+This project implement BFS algorithm Graph Transpose and Queue data stacture

+the algorithm gets start and target vertecies and a graph and finds the shortest paths